aclements/my-hass/README.md

   "wrinkle protect" after the load is done as well as unloading the clothes (which does appear in the power profile).
 - washer-2.csv: Two washer loads.
 - dryer-2.csv: Two dryer loads.
 No wrinkle protect.
+Door was briefly opened during the first load.
 Clothes were left in for a while.
+- dryer-3.csv: One dryer load with wrinkle protect.
+Door was briefly opened in the middle of the cycle.
+Shows a transient low power during wrinkle protect.